 The state-of-the-art ARFPD systems employ Envelope Memory Polynomial (EMP) model for predistortion and not the MP model.
 The reason for not using memory polynomial in ARFPD is because the implementation path demands multiple RF delay elements and the same number of RF vector modulators, which is equal to the considered memory depth for the correction.
-The RF components are very power hungry and are tough to (PVT) variations.
+The RF components are very power hungry and are tough to design for higher accuracy because of their sensitivity to process, voltage and temperature (PVT) variations.
 One such component in the ARFPD is the RF vector multiplier, which tends to show severe nonidealities.
 Especially, with the increasing signal bandwidths, it not only exhibits narrowband nonidealities, such as mismatch and offsets between I and Q paths but also frequency dependent wideband nonidealities.
 The nonidealities call for very complex wideband compensation techniques as discussed in [93].